Vandise/redux-socket.io-middleware/README.md

 # redux-socket.io-middleware [![Build Status](https://travis-ci.org/Vandise/redux-socket.io-middleware.svg?branch=master)](https://travis-ci.org/Vandise/redux-socket.io-middleware)
 An implementation of a generic socket.io middleware.
-Implemented with the notion that the application will be utilizing mutliple sockets.
+Implemented with the notion that the application will be utilizing multiple sockets.

 ## Introduction
 This is an opinionated implementation of how redux should work with sockets.
-The philosophy is simple: only the middleware should have knowledge of the socket and the connection.
+The philosophy is that only the middleware should have knowledge of the socket and the connection.
 Messages from the client should be sent by dispatching actions to the store and messages from the server should be dispatched as actions once received.

+Though this package works well with a single socket connection, it is intended to maintain multiple connections in a single application.
+For single connections, it may be more appropriate to have a "networking" layer dispatching and handling redux events.

 ## Installing the Middleware
 The Middleware can be installed by adding the following to your package.json: